VAWA & U Visa

 At Devon King Law Firm, PLLC, our Brooklyn U Visa lawyer serves the entire borough, along with Queens, Manhattan, the Bronx, Long Island and all 50 states nationwide.
 Whether it’s U Visa or VAWA protection you need, we can help.
 Call (718) 569-8122 or fill out our online contact form to arrange for a consultation.

-Benefits of a U Visa
+Key Benefits of Obtaining a U Visa

 The most immediate benefit of a U Visa is being able to stay lawfully in the United States for four years, something that provides both security and the ability to seek employment.
 Furthermore, after three years, the visa holder is eligible to apply for a green card.
 A green card means permanent resident status and opens up the path to citizenship